nocksock/kloen/README.md

 A tiny package for event messaging and state with signals in under 250 bytes[^1].

+🚧 Work in progress 🚧

+Docs are unfinished, and kloen has not yet reached 1.0 - meaning its API is open to change.

 ## Examples

 ### Basic Usage

+`value()` will return a tuple consisting of:

+- `observe(callback)`: will call the `callback`, when set was called.
+Returns an `unsubscribe` function.
+- `set(value)`: set the value, and call all listeners (no change detection).
+Returns the value.
+- `derive(callback)`: returns an observable that contains the result of the callback
+- `ref`: an object `{value: <the value> }` that is stable for referential equality checks.

 ```ts
 import {value} from "kloen"